 Outside estimates said ChatGPT reached 100 million monthly active users in January 2023.[3][4]
 That was about two months after the November 30, 2022 launch.[1][3]
 The figure came from third-party estimates reported by Reuters and other outlets, not from an official OpenAI user-count announcement.[3][4]

-What was the latest major ChatGPT model release by March 1, 2026?
+What is the latest major ChatGPT model release as of May 2026?

 Bottom line

 Use November 30, 2022 as the official ChatGPT release date.[1][2]
-Use the timeline after that date to understand which version of “ChatGPT” someone means: the first research preview, the GPT-4 upgrade, the GPT-4o era, the reasoning-model era, or the GPT-5 generation.[7][19][25][33]
+Use the timeline after that date to understand which version of “ChatGPT” someone means: the first research preview, the GPT-4 upgrade, the mobile and multimodal era, the GPT-4o era, the reasoning-model era, the agent era, the GPT-5 generation, or the current GPT-5.5 era.[7][19][25][33]